Connect with others who understand.

 • Walking barefoot on damp surfaces, like in the shower or locker room at the gym

-• Wearing plastic gloves daily, like at work
+• Wearing plastic gloves daily, such as while working

 • Sharing an infected towel or nail clipper